Skip to main content

 Epiglottitis is an emergency.
 If you think your child has this infection, seek emergency help immediately.
 Never try to look down the throat of a person who is suspected of having epiglottitis.
 Pressing on the tongue to look down the throat may cause the epiglottis to swell even more and further block the airway.

-After doctors in the hospital confirm that the epiglottis is inflamed, the airway is kept open using a breathing tube.
-Blood tests and/or throat swabs are done to determine which organism is causing the infection.
+After doctors in the hospital confirm that the epiglottis is inflamed, they may recommend that the airway be kept open by placing a breathing tube in the throat.
+Blood tests and/or throat swabs can help determine which organism is causing the infection.

 Most people begin to recover within 24 to 48 hours after receiving antibiotics.
-Breathing tubes usually can be removed soon after that.
+If a breathing tube is needed, it can usually can be removed soon after antibiotics begin.
 It may take up to a week or more to recover completely.

 Most cases of epiglottitis in children can be prevented by having children vaccinated against Hib and pneumococcal infections.